 The world of life insurance is filled with many myths that prevent people from taking advantage of the benefit of having a secure future.
 Doing your research and getting the service of a reputable and experienced professional agent can give you the right information that you need.

 Why is this gap continuously increasing despite insurers increasing online visibility?
-One of the main reasons, according to professionals, is misinformation brought about by common myths about life insurance policies.
-The following are widespread myths and the truth about it that you need to know.
+One of the main reasons, according to professionals, is misinformation brought about by common life insurance myths about policies.
+The following are widespread myths and the truth about them that you need to know.

 Myth 1: Life Insurance Cost too Much

 Most US citizens perceive life insurance plans as added expenses, and 80 percent of the population overestimates the cost according to the study of LIMRA in 2015.
 The truth is the price of premium varies according to an individual’s current health status and age.
 For instance, if you are younger with no underlying health condition, you can begin with a very affordable monthly premium.

 According to the same survey, 20 percent of participants thought they needed to pay around 1,000 dollars a year for 250,000 dollars coverage for a 30-year-old healthy individual.
 The truth is that most insurance coverage with the same condition only costs 200 dollars a year or 16 dollars a monthly premium.

 Monthly premiums that you need to pay depend on several factors like health condition, age, and the result of the underwriting process.
 It is good to ask an expert agent or get a quote from a reputable insurance provider from their website to determine how affordable a life insurance policy is.

 Myth 2: Most LI Coverage only Covers Death Benefits